 - solvents (liquids that become gas at room temperature)

 - nitrites (prescription medicines for chest pain)

-Inhalants are usually household items so the ease of access is of great concern.
-Some spray paints, markers, glues, and cleaning fluids can all be used to get an inhalant high.
-The chemicals cause a psychoactive response that is short in duration but intense feeling euphoria.
-Lack of coordination, dizziness, slurred or slow speech are also side effects.
-Long term use of inhalants causes both liver and Brain damage.
-People don’t typically think of these products as drugs because they’re not intended for getting “high,” but they are abused just because the ease of finding them.
+Inhalants are usually household items, so the ease of access is of great concern.
+Some spray paints, markers, glues, and cleaning fluids can be used to get an inhalant high.
+The chemicals cause a psychoactive response that is short in duration but gives an intense feeling of euphoria.
+Lack of coordination, dizziness, and slurred or slow speech are also side effects.
+Long-term use of inhalants causes both liver and brain damage.
+People don’t typically think of these products as drugs because they’re not intended for getting “high,” but they are often abused because of the ease of obtaining them.
 When these substances are used for getting high, they are called inhalants and are the only class of drugs used more by younger teens than adults or older teens.